tombates6/movie-search/README.md

 - Containerize the applications such that the entire service can be brought up with `docker compose`
 - Host the service in the cloud (AWS, Azure, etc.)
 - Introduce CI/CD practices
-- Remove the API token from the repository and instead set it up as a secret external to the repository.

 ### GUI
 - The search will not execute unless you click the magnifying glass, which is nonintuitive.
 Make it so the search is kicked off when the user presses "Enter."